larsrh/website/topics/crdt/06-time.md

 Our basic assumption here is that we have a distributed network of nodes.
 Each node stores the same CRDT, but may be at a different state.
 At some point, Alice knows that the set contains the elements {1, 2} and Bob knows that the set contains {2, 3}.
-Whenver they feel like it (or when they have carrier pigeons available), they can send their state to each other.
+Whenever they feel like it (or when they have carrier pigeons available), they can send their state to each other.

 For example, Alice tells Bob that her set has the elements {1, 2}, which will cause Bob to update his set to {1, 2, 3}.
 Bob may do the same in reverse.